MabudAlam/MabudAlam/README.md

 **AI Engineer** | Founding Engineer at [FeatsClub](https://featsclub.com) | Building intelligent systems with RAG & multi-agent architectures

-I specialize in developing production-ready AI applications, with a focus on Retrieval-Augmented Generation (RAG) systems, scalable backend architectures, and end-to-end deployment pipelines.
-Building AI-native solutions from concept to production.

-## 🚀 What I Do

-- Building AI-native applications with **RAG pipelines** and **multi-agent systems**
-- Designing and implementing **data ingestion pipelines** for large-scale systems
-- Developing high-performance APIs with **FastAPI** and **Go**
-- **Context engineering** and prompt optimization for LLM applications
-- CI/CD implementation and **containerized deployments** on cloud platforms
-- Building cross platform mobile apps using Flutter.

 ## 🛠️ Tech Stack

 **Languages:** Python, Go, Dart, JavaScript, Kotlin